tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 The possible drawback is conflict styles of nested block and mixin.
 But I accept this shortcoming.
 It is kind of fee for such magic as mixins.

 In javascript ```i-bem``` provides methods like findBlockInside/findBlockOn for finding nested blocks.
 It also provides method findBlockOutside which conflicts with the idea of independent blocks.
-I do not recommend to using this method in your project.
+I do not recommend to use this method in your project.

 All javascript modules are wrapped using ```YMS```.
 For example,